OpenChannelSSD/liblightnvm/readme.md

 liblightnvm is in active development.
 Until the basic functionality is in place, development will take place on master.
 We will start using feature branches when the library reaches a stable version.
+Also, the API is subject to changes, at least until kernel support has been upstreamed.

 Please write to Javier at jg@lightnvm.io for more information.